-In our previous article, we discussed about the fastest man-made object ever launched from Earth and which has ventured out from Solar System: New Horizons space probe.
+In our previous article, we discussed about the fastest man-made object ever launched from Earth and which has ventured out from Solar System: the New Horizons space probe.
 Today we will continue from where we left and discuss about the second (and most important) of the three phases of the New Horizons’ space probe journey i.e. Pluto.

 New Horizons was more than 203 million kilometers (126,000,000 mi) away from Pluto when it began taking the photos, which showed Pluto and its largest moon, Charon.
-The mission’s science objectives are grouped in three distinct priorities.
+The mission’s science objectives are grouped into three distinct priorities.
 Few from each of them are listed as follows:

 Primary objectives (required): Characterize the global geology, morphology, chemical compositions of Pluto and Charon (Pluto’s largest moon).

 Secondary objectives (expected): Characterize Pluto’s ionosphere.
-Search for neutral species such as molecular hydrogen, hydrocarbons, hydrogen cyanide and other nitriles in the atmosphere.
+Search for neutral species such as molecular hydrogen, hydrocarbons, hydrogen cyanide, and other nitriles in the atmosphere.
 Map any additional surfaces of outermost moons: Nix, Hydra, Kerberos, and Styx.